harnyk/commie/.commie/commands/implement.md

-# Task: group the tools into a single package - fs
+# Task: group the tools into a single package - filesystem

 Files:
  - EXAMPLE: